Skip to main contentSkip to main navigationSkip to footer content

 There are several reasons behind this monumental FNP job outlook:

-- FNPs perform many of the same services as physicians thanks to their advanced training because they are becoming more widely recognized as a source of primary healthcare.
-FNPs will be increasingly used in team-based models of care, particularly in hospitals, offices of physicians, clinics, and other ambulatory care settings, where patients require preventive and primary care.
+• Given their advanced training, FNPs perform many of the same services as physicians.
+However, they are becoming more widely recognized as a source of primary healthcare.
+Therefore, FNPs will be increasingly used in team-based care models, particularly in hospitals, physician offices, clinics, and other ambulatory care settings, where patients require preventive and primary care.

-In this context, US News places Nurse Practitioners at #1 in the Best Jobs in the US in 2024.
-With its excellent outlook and fast growth, this profession is certainly worthy of consideration for aspiring nurses.
+In this context, US News ranks Nurse Practitioners as #1 among the Best Jobs in the US in 2025.
+With its excellent outlook and fast growth, this profession is worthy of consideration for aspiring nurses.

 Ready to take your skills to the next level and become an FNP?

 Some enjoy helping as many patients as possible on a rolling basis and finding the ER nursing that suits them best.
 Other RNs prefer working with babies or expectant mothers and find careers in labor and delivery nursing or the neonatal unit most beneficial.
-If you prefer controlled environments and significant autonomy you should consider a nurse anesthetist career.
+If you prefer controlled environments and significant autonomy, consider a career as a nurse anesthetist.

 But if you are looking for a nursing role that grants you autonomy, ensures genuine connections with your patients, and is financially rewarding, becoming a family nurse practitioner is your best option.
 And we can help you get there!